wolfeidau/riak-log4j-appender/docs/riakclient_review_ideas.md

 If I was to plan to rebuild this client, I would probably choose to continue the stable tree as is and start a more decoupled library with a focus on developer needs.
 The first building block would be assembling a write module that utilised a nio based client with a focus on:

 * More Store operations per second
-* More performant routines for chunked transfer of larger files.
+* More performance in routines using chunked transfer of larger messages.
+* Less repetition in when building messages.

 Design wise I would go with a more fluent builder based model.
-A base http layer would be built with one ore more http libraries adapted to it.
-From thier each operation would be designed for configure once, reuse for many repeated operations.
+A base http layer would be built with one or more http libraries adapted to it.
+From their each operation would be designed for configure once, reuse for many repeated operations.

 The next area I would focus on is building a skeleton for the existing API "functions", like mapred and link navigation.
-Then like the ruby ripple API, I would build a nicely integrated high level client that pretty much did what a primitive ORM does.
+Then like the ruby ripple API, I would build an integrated high level client that acted like a primitive ORM.

+I would recommend also looking at providing a couple of project templates similar to the environment provided by ripple.
+Ripple adds not only a high level interface to riak, it also provides some routines to deploy mapred Java script libraries.
+This provides a captive introduction to interaction with riak rather than just a black box client.

-It would be nice to garner more information on how these tasks are performed, and indead how developers are structuring systems which interface with riak.
+It would be nice to garner more information on how these tasks are performed, and indeed how developers are structuring systems which interface with riak.

 Disclaimer
 ==========